toddrosner/terraform-fabric/README.md

 16. Navigate to `manifests/`.
 17. Run the `deploy-resources.sh` script to deploy all namespaces, deployments, services, etc.
     - Note: make sure your chosen storage type is used as an argument to the script, i.e. `deploy-resources.sh -s nfsdisk`

+TBD - Properly map ports for each respective service.